-Navigate your way to the best shark-diving sites in the Bahamas by chartering a boat through SamBoat.
+Navigate your way to the best shark-diving sites in The Bahamas by chartering a boat for the day through SamBoat.
+Alternatively, book a week-long sailing adventure through Dream Yacht Charter.

 The Compass Cay nurse sharks are laid-back and usually harmless, allowing you to stroke them.
 They’re so used to fishy hand-outs from humans, they swarm around the dock and swimmers.
 Nonetheless, swimming is entirely at your own risk.
 Sharks are wild animals and you should exercise caution – always keep your hands away from their mouths.
 On shark dives with other species, obey your divemaster’s instructions for safe interactions.
 Caribbean reef sharks are indifferent to the presence of divers, although they may become aggressive in the presence of food.
 Despite their size and fearsome appearance, hammerheads and tiger sharks are rarely aggressive toward humans, but are potentially dangerous and should be avoided when not with an experienced divemaster.